Ankit035/Bitcoin_price_prediction-by-ML-models-/README.md

 ## ✅ Best Performing Model

-> 🏆 **Hybrid SARIMAX + XGBoost** outperformed all individual models in terms of accuracy and generalization.
+> 🏆 **Hybrid SARIMA + XGBoost** outperformed all individual models in terms of accuracy and generalization.

 **Why it works best:**
-- SARIMAX handles trends and seasonality.
+- SARIMA handles trends and seasonality.
-- XGBoost captures non-linear residual patterns left by SARIMAX.
+- XGBoost captures non-linear residual patterns left by SARIMA.
 - Cross-validation confirms its robustness across time windows.

 ---